Let’s first answer the question: what is a suffix?

 Making things smaller or cuter (diminutive Italian suffixes)

 These Italian suffixes are used to denote smallness, but they can also be used as affectionate terms of endearment.
-They translate to English as small, tiny, cute, cutie, sweet.
+They translate into English as small, tiny, cute, cutie, sweet.

 -ino, -ina, -ini, -ine